 Adrienne HowellBA Integrated Studio Arts & BS Apparel DesignAdrienne currently works as a photographer and visual artist in the Midwest.
-She earned degrees from Iowa State University with a BA in Integrated studio arts, focusing on drawing & painting, and a BS in Apparel Design with an emphasis on textiles.
+She earned degrees from Iowa State University with a BA in Integrated studio arts, focusing on drawing & painting, and a BS in Apparel Design with an emphasis on fashion and textiles.

 Alex KiddierMA Medieval StudiesI am a recent Masters graduate in Medieval Studies from the University of York.
 My interests lie in a wide range of areas including film, literature, art, and music with a particular interest in delving deeper into the intersections of these different fields.
 I also have a keen interest in ceramic art in both a practical and research sense.

 Alexander StandjofskiBA in History & Political Theory w/ pre and post-Christian IdeologyAlexander holds a BA in history and political theory from Concordia University in Montreal, Canada.
 He has studied the historical narrative of the western world as well as pre and post-Christian political thought and ideology spanning from 500 BCE to 1800 CE.

-Alexander WestraMA in the History of Art & Archaeology of East AsiaAlexander Westra is a doctoral researcher who studies archaeology at Henan Unviersity, China.
+Alexander WestraMA in the History of Art & Archaeology of East AsiaAlexander Westra is a doctoral researcher who studies archaeology at Henan University, China.
 He holds an MA in the History of Art & Archaeology of East Asia from the School of Oriental & African Studies, London.
 He has studied ethnology, mythology, art, and archaeology for many years.
 His interest in the Yellow River cultures took him right into the heartland of China where he has been living in central China for several years.

 Alexandra DoyleDoctor of Musical Arts (DMA)Alexandra is a writer in Cincinnati, where she is pursuing a Doctorate of Musical Arts in clarinet performance at the University of Cincinnati College-Conservatory of Music.
 She is a native Houstonian, and she earned bachelor’s degrees in both clarinet performance and journalism from the University of Houston.

 Alexandria FryeMA Anthropology w/ Biological anthropology concentrationAlex is a writer and podcast host who explores absurdities- and other truths- at the intersections of science, history, and law.
 She holds an MA in anthropology from Texas State University with a focus in Biological anthropology.
 In her spare time, Alex studies the stoics and their influence on leadership in media.

 Alexis CulottaPhD Art HistoryAlexis holds a PhD in Art History from University of Washington.
 She is an experienced lecturer, skilled in Art Research and Art History.

 Alice BennettMSt Late Antique and Byzantine Studies, BA Ancient HistoryAlice has a BA in Ancient History and an MSt in Late Antique and Byzantine studies from the University of Oxford.
 She is a contributing writer and editor and is particularly passionate about the promotion and protection of historical and archaeological knowledge.
 In her spare time, she can be found wandering the woods or lurking around ancient monuments, taking photographs.

 Amanda LewisBA in HistoryAmanda is a contributing writer with a passion for history, politics, and education.
 I hold a BA from the University of Illinois at Chicago in History.
 Topics I am most passionate about include immigration, radical social movements, civil rights, religious studies, and the LGBTQIA community.
 In my free time, I enjoy reading, cooking, and rock climbing.

 Ana Bambić KostovMA Art History w/ Philosophy concentrationAna Bambić Kostov is an Art Historian and Writer based in Belgrade.
 After her studies of Art History at the Faculty of Philosophy in Belgrade, she established an interest in art and artistic practices.
 She wrote numerous articles and catalogs published in both English and Serbian.
 She operated as the Chief Editor of the Widewalls Online Magazine, focusing on the international urban, contemporary art scene and the art market.

 Ana-Teodora KurkinaMA & PhD in HistoryAna is a social historian who holds a PhD in history from LMU Munich and UR Regensburg.
 She earned her second MA from Central European University, Budapest and her first MA from MSU, Moscow.
 When she is not writing about art and propaganda, she plays strategic boardgames.
 Her professional interests revolve around Eastern Europe.

 Andria PresselMLitt in Strategic Studies w/ Military History ConcentrationAndria has an MLitt in Strategic Studies from the University of St. Andrews.
 Her research specializes in military history, but she loves anything related to the past, especially ancient, medieval, and religious history.
 She is also enthusiastic about philosophy, psychology, and international relations.
 When not writing, she may be found backpacking or wandering through the local bookstore.

-Anna SextonBA International Relations; MA Cand. & BA Art HistoryAnna holds a BA from the University of Washington in Art History and International Relations and is currently based in Besançon, France.
+Anna SextonBA Int'l Relations, BA Art History, MA in-progressAnna holds a BA from the University of Washington in Art History and International Relations and is currently based in Strasbourg, France.
 She has worked in several museums and art galleries in the Seattle area as well as abroad.
-Her primary fields of interest include repatriation and restitution of stolen and looted art, the function of museums in society, and how nations use art as a means of intercultural diplomacy.
-When she is not writing, Anna enjoys dancing ballet, learning languages, doing crosswords, and drinking tea.
+She is currently completing her Master's thesis on the spoliation and restitution of Nazi-looted art in Strasbourg.
+When she is not writing & researching, Anna enjoys dancing ballet, learning languages, doing crosswords, and drinking tea.